marco-luzzara/mongodb-transaction-simulation/doc/README.md

 ### Read Concerns

-Depending on the pair (`readPreference`, `readConcern`) you could read different versions of the same document.
+Dependingly on the pair (`readPreference`, `readConcern`) you could read different versions of the same document.
 Regarding the `readConcern`, there are 3 levels:

 - **Local**: returns the most recent data available, but with the possibility of a future rollback.
 A rollback is necessary only if the primary had accepted write operations that the secondaries had not successfully replicated before the primary stepped down.
 Generally they are very rare and happens on network partitions, but do not occur when the primary fails and at least another replica member was able to replicate the primary's data.
 This means that if your `readPreference` is **Secondary**, with a **Local** read concern you will never get data that has been later rolled back.
 The only exception is when you read from a secondary that already replicated changes from a failed primary but is unreachable from the majority of the other replica set members: in this case the secondary must revert its changes as well (unless it becomes the new primary) and you could *successfully* experience a dirty/phantom read.
 It is like the *Read Uncommitted* isolation level.
 - **Majority**: returns data that has been acknowledged by a majority of the replica set only if the transaction commits with **Majority** write concern.
 Just because the majority of nodes acknowledged the update, it does not mean that the node you are reading from (unless it is the primary) has already received the fresh update.
 It simply guarantees that all the next reads are *monotonic*, that is you will never read documents that are later rolled back.
 It is like the *Read Committed* isolation level.
 In a sharded cluster it is a little more complex because snapshot views in different shards are not synchronized.
 If you need this additional guarantee, then use the **Snapshot** read concern.